j03m/j03mblog/js-exception-handling.md

     at Timer.listOnTimeout [as ontimeout] (timers.js:110:15)
 ```

 And depending on the circumstances surrounding the error, your life may be less cheery as you try to track down where things went wrong.
 You don't have any feel for origination or end point.
-You just know that inside of a setTimeout - code crashed.
+You just know that inside of a setTimeout, your code crashed.

 More over - you need to know that the code below is NOT a solution.
 It simply doesn't work in js: